The Attilio Rossi Ex BRs D2231 and 13xxx-D3xxx

 The clue for the 1969 scenario can be found on page 120 of the April 1970 Railway Observer where it says "During July, 1969 an ex-BR, 350 hp diesel-shunter was noted working at Imperia, Northern Italy.
 Unfortunately, no numbers were seen but the builders plate (Derby 1959) was clearly seen.
 The rear of the cab still contained the yellow/black strips of B.R.".
 The' (Derby 1959)' has though to be wrong as no Derby built locomotives in that year had been withdrawn by then.
 However, if '(Derby 1959)' was an error for '(Derby 1955)' a possible candidate is D3193.
 This was withdrawn in September 1967 whilst allocated to Shrewsbury.
 Although it is often stated that this was due to collision damage, no evidence to support this has emerged.
 If it was not damaged then why was it withdrawn five years in advance of any other Class 08.
 On 3rd June 1967 an enthusiast passing through Shrewsbury recorded D3193 and says that "In all probability D3193 was seen at the station or Coton Hill Yard north of the station and was operative".
 On 26th August 1967 it was seen in the New repair shop at Derby Works, but had disappeared by 8th October 1967 and has never been seen subsequently.
 So what actually happened to it?
 Could it have been it was withdrawn for export to Italy?
 Has anyone pictures of D3193 taken c1967?
 Further details can be found at Derby Works Scrappings.
 It is also worth mentioning that D3117, also Derby 1955 built, disappeared from Derby Works at the same time as D3193.
 Although reportedly scrapped at J. Cashmore, Great Bridge some doubt exists as to whether this is correct.
 Further details can be found at What actually happened to D5383? (and other J. Cashmore anomalies)

 If by chance the 1969 sighting was of the locomotive photographed in 1973 and 1974, which does appear very unlikely as the word Darlington is unlikely to have been confused with Derby.
 Then it has to be one withdrawn by that date.
-By July 1969 3139, 3140, 3142, 3144 and 3152-3166 had been withdrawn so these nineteen are prime suspects.
+By July 1969 3139, 3140, 3142, 3144 and 3152-3158 had been withdrawn so these ten are prime suspects.

-Of these, 3165 has been highlighted by John Hall as being suspicous.
-The last traced observation of 3165 was at Colwick on 20/09/1967 (p.410 12/67 RO) but it was not recorded on a subsequent visit on 02/02/1968 (p.118 4/68 RO).
-Although 3165 is recorded as having been scrapped at C. F. Booth, Rotherham by 23/04/68 (p.207 6/68 RO) it is the only locomotive listed as scrapped their at the time that was not actually observed.
-Thus, any observations of 3165 after 20/09/1967 are keenly sought.
-Similarly, Richard Day has suspicions about the disposal of 3144.
+Of these, 3144 has been highlighted by Richard Day as being suspicous.
 This was officially withdrawn from Thornaby on 07/07/1969 and was observed there by Philip Cartwight and Adrian Booth on 29 August 1969.
 No other information or observations about it are known to have appeared at the time.
 Interestingly 'Pronounced Life Extinct' records its disposal as G. Cohen, Kettering but no evidence supporting this has been traced.
 However, after the book was published the RO recorded its disposal as being to Hughes Bolckow, Blyth during October 1969 (p.155 5/76 RO).
 This being the disposal given in subsequent publications.
 Any observations of this locomotive in August 1969 or later would be thus of great interest.
 It is also interesting to note that although 3140 & 3142 have been consistently recorded as being consigned to C. F. Booth, Rotherham in March 1969 (p.369 11/77 RO) no sightings of them there have been traced.
 Thus, any observations of these in 1969 would also be of particular interest.
-Pictures of 3137-3145/3152-3166 and 3140/2/4 & 3165 in particular in their latter days of British Rail service may though hold a clue.
+Pictures of 3137-3145/3152-3158 and 3140/2/4 in particular in their latter days of British Rail service may though hold a clue.

 1971 scenario